ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 All {{site.data.keyword.databases-for}} deployments offer integration with [{{site.data.keyword.cloud_notm}} Service Endpoints](/docs/account?topic=account-service-endpoints-overview) to enable connections to your deployments from the public internet and over the {{site.data.keyword.cloud_notm}} Private network.

 Service Endpoints are available in all {{site.data.keyword.cloud_notm}} Multi-Zone Regions and some single-campus multizone regions.
 Deployments in all other regions are able to use Service Endpoints.

+## Action required - Upcoming changes to the configuration of endpoint parameters effective Oct 1, 2024
+{: #service-endpoints-action}

+Review the updates to endpoint settings for newly created instances of {{site.data.keyword.cloud_notm}} services, to enable a secure by default approach, effective October 1, 2024.
+This change impacts how you provision new {{site.data.keyword.databases-for}} services via the UI, CLI, API, and Terraform.

+### What's changing
+{: #service-endpoints-whats-changing}

+- Endpoints for newly deployed databases via UI and CLI: New database instances deployed via UI and CLI will have private endpoints enabled by default.
+- Endpoints for newly deployed databases via API (SDK and Terraform): To provision database instances via API and Terraform, a mandatory endpoint parameter (private, public, or both) will be required.
+For more information, see the [Terraform documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#argument-reference).

+### Recommendation: Choose private endpoints
+{: #service-endpoints-choose-private}

+- Enhanced security: Choosing the correct endpoint type is crucial for maintaining the security of your data and applications.
+Private endpoints improve security by restricting access to your internal network, while public endpoints expose your services to potential security vulnerabilities.
+For more information, see [Managing security and compliance](/cloud-databases?topic=cloud-databases-manage-security-compliance).

+- Increased control and visibility: Private endpoints provide greater control over network traffic to your database. {{site.data.keyword.databases-for}} now support [context-based restrictions](/docs/cloud-databases?topic=cloud-databases-cbr&interface=ui), which allow account owners and administrators to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the context of access requests.

+- Compliance and regulatory requirements: Private endpoints can be crucial for meeting compliance and regulatory requirements that mandate stringent data security measures.
+By keeping your database endpoint private, you can demonstrate adherence to industry standards and regulations.

+### Action required
+{: #service-endpoints-action-required}

+Perform the following steps to ensure the successful creation of new instances and the alignment of your existing automation with these updates.

+1. Evaluate your needs: Determine whether you require private or public endpoints for your applications and make appropriate changes.

+2. Update your automation: Modify your scripts (for API and Terraform) to include the new mandatory argument (service_endpoints) that specifies the endpoint type.
+This parameter is required to create a new database instance via API and Terraform.
+For detailed instructions, see the [Terraform documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/database#argument-reference) or contact our support team for assistance.

+3. For existing connections: This change does not impact existing deployments.
+However, we recommend re-evaluating your endpoint requirements and choosing the option that meets your needs.

+### Timeline
+{: #service-endpoints-timeline}

+- These endpoint changes will take effect on October 1, 2024.
+- Existing database instances will not be affected by this change unless you modify them.

+These updates are designed to enhance our services' security and compliance posture.
+Our support team is ready to assist you with any questions or concerns during this transition.

 ## Public Endpoints
 {: #public-endpoints}